trizen/raku-rosettacode/programming_tasks/S/Stable_marriage_problem.md

 #### Output:
 ```
 Matchmaking:
-        abi and abe
         cath and bob
-        hope and col
         ivy and dan
+        abi and jon
+        hope and ian
         jan and ed
+        eve and abe
+        eve dumped abe for hal
+        ivy dumped dan for abe
+        fay and dan
+        gay and gav
         bea and fred
-        gay and gav
-        eve and hal
-        hope dumped col for ian
         dee and col
-        abi dumped abe for jon
-        ivy dumped dan for abe
-        fay and dan
 Stablility:
         (all marriages stable)
 Perturb:
         engage abi with fred and bea with jon
 Stablility:
-        bea prefers fred to jon and fred prefers bea to abi
+        fay prefers jon to dan and jon prefers fay to bea
         eve prefers jon to hal and jon prefers eve to bea
-        fay prefers jon to dan and jon prefers fay to bea
         gay prefers jon to gav and jon prefers gay to bea
+        bea prefers fred to jon and fred prefers bea to abi
 ```